 When you have a problem with an apartment or home you are renting, and your landlord refuses to address it, you can put your rent payments in escrow until the problem is fixed.
+This kind of action is a legal agreement.
 Putting rent into escrow means that you pay your rent to the clerk of court or some other government agency.

 Tenants can utilize an escrow account for renters if the landlord fails to live up to his end of the lease agreement, a government agency determines the rental home or apartment poses a health or safety hazard or it doesn't comply with the building code.

-Before a tenant can start putting rent into escrow, he must sent the landlord a "notice to repair" letter that details exactly what needs to be fixed.
+Before a tenant can start putting rent into escrow, he must send the landlord a "notice to repair" letter that details exactly what needs to be fixed.
 The letter should be dated, sent by certified mail and the tenant should request a receipt as proof the letter was delivered to the landlord.

 Tenants must continue to pay rent during the 30-day waiting period after the "notice to repair" is sent and afterwards.
 Failure to pay rent will leave renters vulnerable to being evicted.
 Tenants who are current on their rent will have far more credibility with court officials in landlord/tenant dispute.

 If the landlord makes no repairs 30 days after receiving the "notice to repair," tenants can start escrowing the rent.
 Tenants also can ask the clerk of court to order the landlord to either make the repairs, reduce the rent until the problem is fixed or allow them to use the escrowed funds to make repairs.
 If the problem is bad enough, a tenant may be able to terminate the lease agreement with no penalty.

 Knowing your rights as a tenant and using an escrow rental agreement can make your life much easier even when you have a difficult landlord.
 So, it helps you to be aware of what they are and how to go about using an escrow for rent.